An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Performance of MMSR (Q1)

 \section{Performance of MMSR (Q1)}

-To systematically explore how to build MMSR from scratch to achieve the best results without using complex tricks, we conduct extensive experiments using (1) different text and vision encoders, (2) different multimodal fusion methods, and (3) different SR architectures.
+To systematically explore how to build a general MMSR framework to achieve the best results, we conduct extensive experiments using (1) different text and vision encoders, (2) different multimodal fusion methods, and (3) different SR architectures.
 The best MMSR architecture is then comprehensively compared with current baselines.